-The Career Center is open to all students and their parents and provides, but not limited to such services as career exploration, college planning, college visits and applications, scholarship information, job board listings, Sno-Isle Skills Center, ACT/SAT andassistance with any of these things.
+The Career Center is open to all students and their parents and provides, but not limited to such services as career exploration, college planning, college visits and applications, scholarship information, financial aid, job board listings, Sno-Isle Tech Skills Center, ACT/SAT and assistance with any of these items.

 During the months of September, October and November students have the opportunity to attend presentations put on by different college admission counselors.
 Students need to sign-up in the Career Center to receive a pass to attend these college visits.
 See the bulletin for the current week's colleges.
 The "College Visits" calendar is posted in the Career Center and on the calendar outside the Career Center.

 Seniors, make sure you are aware of the application deadline of the college you are applying to!